thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 #### 💪 Exercise

-Modify your button event listener to log out to the console "Lost to the ether".
+Modify the event listener on your button to log out to the console "Lost to the ether".
 The button should only log this message once.
 If you click the button a second time nothing should be logged.

 <hr>